South Shields remembers tragic young Manchester bombing victims

-Mourners packed a South Shields church today for the funeral of a "perfect" young couple who were killed in the Manchester Arena bombing.
+Mourners are expected to pack out a South Shields church today for the funeral of a "perfect" young couple who were killed in the Manchester Arena bombing.

-The service for Liam Curry, 19, and Chloe Rutherford, 17, took place this morning at St Hilda's Church in South Shields.
+The service for Liam Curry, 19, and Chloe Rutherford, 17, is taking place at St Hilda's Church in South Shields.

 The teenagers, who were described as "inseparable", were among the 22 people killed in the terror attack on the Ariana Grande concert last month.

-Liam was studying for a degree in sport and exercise science at Northumbria University in Newcastle.
+Mr Curry, a former pupil of Gateshead College, was studying for a degree in sport and exercise science at Northumbria University.